-Declaring Philosophy As Your Major
+Declaring Philosophy As Your Major or Minor

 - Director of Undergraduate Studies and Faculty Advisor: Professor Thomas Bontly, firstname.lastname@example.org